moorepants/eme185/content/pages/instructor-guide.rst

 Announcements:

 - Sign up for the preliminary design reviews by Friday 10pm.
-- Sign up for the space needs by Firday 10pm.
+- Sign up for the space needs by Friday 10pm.
+- Do the microcontroller HW.
+- Bring laptop to studio next week.
+- Ian will give a lecture on 3D printing.
+- Concept selection and product architecture memo due next Friday.

 Tasks:

+- [All] Read chapter 10.
 - [Instructor] Develop preliminary budget sheet.
 - [Instructor] Meet with Chair to request additional course funding if needed and space.